ballerina-platform/openapi-connectors/openapi/flatapi/Module.md

 To use the Flat connector in your Ballerina application, update the .bal file as follows:

 ### Step 1: Import connector
-First, import the ballerinax/flatapi module into the Ballerina project.
+Import the ballerinax/flatapi module into the Ballerina project.
 ```ballerina
 import ballerinax/flatapi;
 ```